natashamcintyre/CV/README.md

 ## Education

 #### Makers Academy (October 2020 to February 2021)
+_With a focus on learning to learn and continuous development, Makers is arguably London's leading software development bootcamp which equips students with all the skills needed to become a software developer and to thrive within the fast-paced world of technology._

-- Independent learning and research skills used to explore and improve my understanding of OOP, TDD, MVC and DDD
+- Independent learning and research skills used to explore and develop my understanding of OOP, TDD, MVC and DDD
 - Collaborated daily in pairs and in agile teams in consideration of XP
 - New tech stacks learned rapidly, including Ruby, Rails, JavaScript, React, MERN.
 The latter 2 were self taught in 2 weeks whilst building Book Me Up.
-- Ensured codebase reliabilty with RSpec, Jasmine, Enzyme, Mocha-Chai, Cypress
+- Ensured codebase reliabilty with an emphasis on process using RSpec, Jasmine, Enzyme, Mocha-Chai, Cypress

 #### University of Birmingham (2008 to 2010 and 2011 to 2012)